-Which ring is for better for your hand&finger shape?
+Which ring is better for your hand & finger shape?

 Rings enhance your beauty while adding to your personality.
-Therefore, the ability to choose the right ring according to your shape of the hand and fingers is important.
+Therefore, the ability to choose the right ring according to the shape of the hand and fingers is important.

-If you have long fingers, use round and square shapes, wider bands, bold styles, try to avoid rings with elongated shapes such as oval or drop shapes.
-Princess, cushion and round-cut diamonds set onto a thicker band are particularly flattering on longer fingers.
+If you have long fingers, use round and square shapes, wider bands, and bold styles, try to avoid rings with elongated shapes such as oval or drop shapes.
+Princess, cushion, and round-cut diamonds set onto a thicker band are particularly flattering on longer fingers.

-if you have shorter fingers than choose large rings with a stone or a pattern of an elongated shape (oval, pear, marquise).
-Do not pick asymmetrical, rectangular or triangular rings as they make your fingers appear smaller, avoid wide rings that completely cover the area between the joints, choose slender, narrow-width bands to create the illusion of length.
+If you have shorter fingers then choose large rings with a stone or a pattern of an elongated shape (oval, pear, marquise).
+Do not pick asymmetrical, rectangular or triangular rings as they make your fingers appear smaller, avoid wide rings that completely cover the area between the joints, and choose slender, narrow-width bands to create the illusion of length.

-If you have wide fingers, narrow stones will make your fingers look even wider, go for wide oval, marquise, rectangular or emerald shape , angular or asymmetrical designs, cluster styles, larger settings with medium to thick bands.
+If you have wide fingers, narrow stones will make your fingers look even wider, go for wide oval, marquise, rectangular or emerald shapes, angular or asymmetrical designs, cluster styles, and larger settings with medium to thick bands.

 If you have narrow/slender fingers, use wide rings with smaller stones or rings with thick band rings and no pebbles.
 The wide ring visually increases the width of the finger.
 If your fingers are short but slender you could look for a narrow marquise- or pear-cut diamond to elongate as well as widen the finger.